DevExpress-Examples/wpf-create-a-daterangecontrol/Readme.md

 # WPF DateRangeControl — Create a Control

-This example demonstrates how to create and use a [DateRangeControl](https://docs.devexpress.com/WPF/DevExpress.Xpf.Editors.DateRangeControl) in an application that searches for flight tickets.
+This example creates a [DateRangeControl](https://docs.devexpress.com/WPF/DevExpress.Xpf.Editors.DateRangeControl) that allows users to search for flight tickets.

 ![Use a DateRangeControl](images/daterangecontrol.gif)